 At first glance, the advantages of STOs are more beneficial to potential investors than to entrepreneurs.
 Because Security Token Offerings are regulatory compliant, they are, by default, more transparent than ICOs.
 Even after the launch, companies must stay in compliance with several legal requirements and provide investors with access to company data, including its financials.

-These two things alone are the reason why STOs are perceived as much safer investments in more mature projects with higher potential.
+These two things alone are the reason why STOs are perceived as a much safer investments in more mature projects with higher potential.
 And, despite all the legal hassle, the increased investor protection means that attracting new people willing to invest might be easier.
 There’s just one catch…

 Investors in STOs are not anonymous.